awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

 ![\[A high-level view of a pipeline that includes a custom build action.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/PipelineCustomActionCS.png)![\[A high-level view of a pipeline that includes a custom build action.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[A high-level view of a pipeline that includes a custom build action.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 When a pipeline includes a custom action as part of a stage, the pipeline will create a job request\.
 A custom job worker detects that request and performs that job \(in this example, a custom process using third\-party build software\)\.
 When the action is complete, the job worker returns either a success result or a failure result\.
-If a success result is received, the pipeline will transition the revision and its artifacts to the next action\.
-If a failure is returned, the pipeline will not transition the revision to the next action in the pipeline\.
+If a success result is received, the pipeline will AMP the revision and its artifacts to the next action\.
+If a failure is returned, the pipeline will not AMP the revision to the next action in the pipeline\.

 **Note**
 These instructions assume that you have already completed the steps in [Getting started with CodePipeline](getting-started-codepipeline.md)\.